Confidence. Compassion. Conviction. Filing for Divorce? We Can Help!

 Does It Matter Who Files for Divorce First in Nevada?

 In Nevada, it does not matter who files for divorce first.
-Although, If you go to trial, you will go first if your case goes that far.
+However, if you go to trial, you will present your case first if it goes that far.
 The court treats both spouses equally, regardless of who filed the divorce petition.

 However, there are some practical implications of who files first.
 For example, the spouse who files first will be the "Petitioner," and the other spouse will be the "Respondent."
 The Petitioner will be responsible for serving the Respondent with the divorce paperwork and must pay the filing fee.